DAS-OATs/astrocook/README.md

 ## Running the software

 The Astrocook user manual is under construction.
 In the meanwhile, you can try the following commands:

 * ```python mock_demo.py```, which creates a mock spectrum, plots it and saves it into an Astrocook archive (.acs).
 * ```python ac_gui.py```, which launches the (self-explaining) Astrocook GUI to perform the analysis.

 A note on .acs archive: they are normal tarballs containing all the products of an analysis session (spectrum, optional list of lines and absorption systems, etc.) in FITS format.
 To extract an .acs archive: ```tar -zxvf [name].acs```.

+**More information coming soon!**

 ## Contributing